Zimbabweans in the United Kingdom: History and settlement

 The International Organization for Migration has characterised Zimbabwean migration to the UK as divided into three waves.
-The initial wave of significant Zimbabwean migration consisted of White Zimbabweans who migrated after the country's transition to Black majority rule in 1980.
+The initial wave of significant Zimbabwean migration consisted of White Zimbabweans who migrated after the country's transition to Black majority rule in 1980, due to uncertainty about their future after losing their privileges.
 The second major wave lasted from 1990–97, caused by the economic hardship that resulted from Zimbabwe's application of the World Bank and International Monetary Fund's Structural Adjustment Programme.
-The third wave began in 1998 and has resulted from political and social unrest in Zimbabwe.
+The third wave began in 1998 and has resulted from political and social unrest in Zimbabwe, owing to Mugabeist policies focused on land reform, race relations and persecution of political opponents.
 Prior to November 2002, Zimbabweans were free to travel to the UK without a visa and this provided a route to political asylum.
 In November 2002, the UK Government introduced the requirement for Zimbabweans to apply for visas in order to travel to the UK, making it more difficult for them to apply for asylum.
-The number of Zimbabweans applying for asylum has fallen, and increasing numbers have sought refuge in South Africa instead.
+The number of Zimbabweans applying for asylum has fallen, and increasing numbers have sought refuge in neighbouring South Africa instead.

 In contrast, wealthier Zimbabweans tend to have an easier route to the UK, with many having family or ancestral ties to the country, while others are able to arrive as skilled professionals, investors or students, making the community wealthier than arrivals from other countries in Africa and more comparable to South African or Australian Britons.